tumiduong/Mnemosyne/README.md

 This is a final project done in the Lighthouse Labs Web Development Bootcamp by Berker Erol & Julie Duong.

 Built with React (hooks), JavaScript, Knex, Express, Node.js, CSS3, HTML5, & Figma.
+Uses the Merriam-Webster dictionary API, and the Unsplash photo API.

 ## Screenshots